diffblue/gitlab/doc/user/admin_area/appearance.md

 ## Favicon

-By default, the favicon (used by the browser as the tab icon, as well as the CI status icon) uses the GitLab logo, but this can be customized with any icon desired.
+By default, the favicon (used by the browser as the tab icon, as well as the CI status icon) uses the GitLab logo.
+This can be customized with any icon desired.
 It must be a 32x32 `.png` or `.ico` image.

 After you select and upload an icon, select **Update appearance settings** at the bottom